rajrohanyadav/rajrohanyadav/README.md

 #### Summary
 Software Engineer with over 5 years of experience in software development.
 Accomplished in modern software design and development processes.
 Demonstrated expertise in building cloud-based solutions and ensuring their seamless integration with existing systems.
 A quick learner with excellent problem-solving skills, capable of adapting to new technologies and frameworks.
 Strong communication skills, fostering effective collaboration with cross-functional teams.

-^ is the ChatGPT output.
-Just an engineer who loves solving challenging problems :)
+^ is ChatGPT generated.
+Just an engineer who loves solving challenging problems and make life a bit easier for all of us :)

 - Currently working with Go, Rust, Python, and TypeScript
 - Building scalable, robust, real-time solutions for New Relic
 - Improving Observability for all my fellow developers